Chipotle's Ordering Experience is Inaccessible - Here's How to Fix It

 Based on our previous experiences on the homepage, I have a feeling why this might be the case, but let’s inspect the “Chicken” card with Chrome’s DevTools:

-And unfortunately, my gut feeling was right - this clickable “Chicken” card is once again just a series of <div> elements, so it’s not tabbable and not marked as interactive for screen readers!
+And unfortunately, my gut feeling was right - this clickable “Chicken” card is once again just a series of <div>

-To be clear, these are not the only issues on this page.
-There are issues varying from <img> elements not having alt tags to the page not using headings at all to organize the content.
+elements not having alt tags to the page not using headings at all to organize the content.
 The main issue to me, however, is the complete inability for users who cannot or do not use a mouse to interact with the site, as this completely blocks a huge portion of users from using the site!

 Luckily, fixing these issues is pretty straightforward, and comes down to a few simple steps.

-1. Change interactive elements to be <button> or <a> elements
+- Change interactive elements to be

-2. Test keyboard interaction to ensure that you have clear focus styles
+elements - Test keyboard interaction to ensure that you have clear focus styles

-3. Test with a screen reader to ensure that content is clear
+- Test with a screen reader to ensure that content is clear

-For the first step, we want to make sure that any elements the user can click that redirects them (either to a different page or an anchor on the same page) uses a anchor tag (<a>).
-This is also simpler to do than using JavaScript for navigation!
+For the first step, we want to make sure that any elements the user can click that redirects them (either to a different page or an anchor on the same page) uses a anchor tag (<a>

-If the clickable element is not used for navigation and does something on the same page (like adding a burrito to our cart), we should use a <button>, which makes it clear that the element is interactive and does not perform navigation.
+If the clickable element is not used for navigation and does something on the same page (like adding a burrito to our cart), we should use a <button>

 Testing keyboard interaction is fairly simple - try unplugging your mouse and make sure you can use your site using only your keyboard!
 You should be able to use the Tab key to navigate between interactive elements, and use the Enter or Space key to activate buttons.
 If you can’t reach an interactive element with your keyboard, it’s probably not using the right HTML element.

-As for ensuring that the content is clear for screen readers, in this case I would suggest adding an empty alt tag (alt="") to all the images of food and ingredients.
+) to all the images of food and ingredients.
 An empty alt tag marks images as decorative, which is appropriate here, since there’s already text below the images indicating what the option is.
 There’s no point saying something like “Photo of a meaty delicious burrito” right before the “Burrito” text!

 There are, of course, further accessibility fixes and enhancements we could make to these pages, such as adding headings (so a screen reader user can easily jump to ingredients they care about), fixing modals not trapping focus, and more.
 These fixes would probably get the site to a point where users just using a keyboard can at least place an order, even if the experience isn’t great.